 Socializing a dog is the practice of helping to get your dog comfortable in all different kinds of surroundings.
-Ideally, you want to introduce your dog to as much variety in life as possible during their most impressionable times – between 3 and 12 weeks old.
-However, not all of us adopt our dogs when they are puppies, but don't worry, with a little patience and a lot of love, there are a number of ways you can socialize an adult dog as well.
+Ideally, you want to introduce your dog to as much variety in life as possible during the critical socialization period of their first three months.
+However, many dog owners adopt older dogs that are past this period.
+What to do then?
+Don't worry!
+With a little patience and a lot of love, there are a number of ways to socialize your adult dog.

 One of the most important areas to socialize your dog in is how to associate with other dogs.
-For us, this has been the most challenging, because our dog can be protective and defensive around other dogs.
 You want to get your pup comfortable around other dogs, but be patient, because it can take them awhile to get the hang of it.

-First of all, leave the house.
-Socializing around other dogs will go much better early on if your dog isn't trying to protect their "territory."
+First of all, leave the house—with some precautions and caveats.
+Dog socialization will go much better early on if both dogs are on neutral territory with plenty of space."
 Second, start by letting your dog simply observe other dogs without getting too close.
 Keeping a safe distance will help keep your dog more comfortable.
-You can do this by going to a dog park, but staying outside the fence.
-Or hanging out along a popular dog walking route.
+You can do this by going to a dog park, but staying outside the fence, or by hanging out along a popular dog walking route.
 Stay as far away from the other dog as you need to.
 If your dog starts to react by lunging or barking, calmly walk the other way until your dog calms down.

 Create a positive association with other dogs by rewarding your dog with treats.
-If a dog comes close to your dog or otherwise catches your dog's attention, give your dog a treat.
-Your dog will eventually start to associate other dogs with something positive.
-Once your dog seems 100% comfortable seeing dogs from a distance, you can start to move closer.
+If a dog catches your dog's attention, give your dog a treat.
+Your dog will eventually start to associate other dogs with positive experiences.
+Once your dog gets 100% comfortable seeing dogs from a distance, you can start to move closer.
 Go only as close as your dog remains calm.

 While we might think a dog would assume that all humans are alike, the opposite is true.
 Humans look, smell, and act differently from one another, and our dogs take notice.
-So while your dog may be great around those she sees often, she may react poorly around strangers.
-Some dogs also have trouble with children.
+So while your dog may be great around those she sees often, she may react fearfully around strangers.
+Some dogs also have trouble with children, men, or otherwise unfamiliar people.
 You'll want to socialize your dog with all kinds of humans, to make sure they know how to keep their cool.

-Obedience classes teach your dog basic behaviors and tricks, but they also teach them confidence and give you, as their owner, options for how to calm them down.
-For example, when dogs are overstimulated, using the command "Watch Me" taught in training classes can bring their focus back to you to calm them back down.
-My dog loves the "touch" and "sit" commands, and I use those regularly out on walks when we encounter something she doesn't like.
+Group training classes teach your dog basic behaviors and tricks, but they also teach them confidence and give you, as their owner, options for how to calm them down.
+For example, when dogs are overstimulated, using the cue "Watch Me" taught in training classes can bring their focus back to you to calm them back down, and "Relax on a Mat" is another self-soothing skill dogs may learn in classes.

-Rescuing a dog is an amazing experience, but many dogs are already adults when we rescue them.
-In those cases, you have no control and often no knowledge of how your dog was socialized in that early, crucial period.
+Puppy socialization is easy because you know from the first time just what experiences your dog has had.
+Rescuing an adult or senior dog is an amazing experience for you and for the dog's life, but many dogs are already adults when we rescue them.
+In those cases, you have no control and often no knowledge of whether your dog had a negative experience in that early, crucial period.
 You'll probably have to make some observations before you can pinpoint exactly what kind of socialization your dog might need.
 Take note of the dog's body language in different settings.
 A tucked tail, flat ears, excessive lip licking, and shaking are all signs of a nervous or scared dog.